EdaEhler/MitoPathoPy/README.md

         sample_name   allele1,disease1,status1;allele2,disease2,status2;allele3,disease3,status3;...

-We invite you to check our **Ancient mtDNA Database** at: https://amtdb.org/
+We also invite you to check our **Ancient mtDNA Database** where you will find sequencies, metadata and also the pathologies of ancient human mtDNA samples at: https://amtdb.org/.

-If you use this tool in you research, please, consider citing our article:
+If you use this tool in you research, please, consider **citing** our article:
-Ehler E, Novotný J, Juras A, Chyleński M, Moravčík O, Pačes J. AmtDB: a database of ancient human mitochondrial genomes.
+*Ehler E, Novotný J, Juras A, Chyleński M, Moravčík O, Pačes J. AmtDB: a database of ancient human mitochondrial genomes.
 Nucleic acids research.
-2019 Jan 8;47(D1):D29-32. https://academic.oup.com/nar/article-abstract/47/D1/D29/5106144
+2019 Jan 8;47(D1):D29-32.* https://academic.oup.com/nar/article-abstract/47/D1/D29/5106144